Sleep

 Man, sleeping among sacks of grain, Kathmandu, Nepal.
 (Photo copyright © by Kaj Halberg)

 Sleeping hippo (Hippopotamus amphibious), resting its head on a companion’s back, Ngorongoro Crater, Tanzania.
-This enormous animal is described in depth on the page Animals – Mammals: Hippo – the river horse that lives on both sides.
+This enormous animal is described on the page Animals – Mammals: Hippo – the river horse that lives on both sides.
 (Photo copyright © by Kaj Halberg)

 Workers, napping on stacked timber during their midday break, Shigatse, Tibet.
 (Photo copyright © by Kaj Halberg)